-Before entering the field of applied psychology and mental health, I worked in the finance industry, and helped to form First Capital Group mortgage brokerage of San Francisco.
-I previously taught high school art education, and coached field hockey and track and field.
+Before entering the field of applied psychology and mental health, I worked in the finance industry, and helped to form a mortgage brokerage in San Francisco.

 I am parent to two teens who I encourage to make courageous mistakes, embrace curiosity, and move through the world with kindness.